ogobrecht/ogobrecht.github.io.sources/content/posts/2020/why-i-like-sqlplus-for-deployment-scripts.md

 ORA-06512: at line 2
 ```

-Ok, this error message is stupid, but usually I get some useful information here to fix my problem in the deployment script - especially when the problematic script is a bit longer...
+Ok, this error message is stupid, but usually, I get some useful information here to fix my problem in the deployment script - especially when the problematic script is a bit longer...

 When we call this in SQLcl (latest version 19.4 on Windows) we get the following output (in the console and also the deployment.log):